aazhbd/email_marketing/specs.md

 ### Overview

 Emails are part of a modern marketing campaign, and requires sending of emails in volume to hundreds of users without spamming, causing disturbance or violating their privacy.
+Emails has become an important component of every digital marketing plan because of its effectiveness in driving conversions and building brand loyalty.
 As the campaign scales to encompass a larger audience, it becomes critical to manage emails with reliability.
 Each campaign has a different motive and target audience.
 A suitable way to manage the emails per campaign with its date and contact list becomes necessary when the campaigns are maintained for a long period of time.

 ### User Roles